- Fine Arts

 7th/8th Grade Beginner Band (Meets every other day all year)

-In this semester course, students will learn how to play Brass, Woodwind, and Percussion instruments.
-Students will learn to read music, develop technical playing skills, all while learning about time management.
-Students get to play in Pep Band and will perform in the Winter & Spring concerts.
+Did you know that students who play music perform better on standardized tests?
+In this course, students will learn how to play Brass, Woodwind, and Percussion instruments.
+Learning music takes practice, but it is really fun, especially when learning with friends!
+Students will learn how to read music and develop technical playing skills.
+Students get to play in the Pep Band and will perform in the Winter and Spring concerts.
 No prior musical experience required.

 7th/8th Grade Jazz Band (Meets every other day all year)